applanga/applanga-cli/README.md

 2. Store the binary at a location where it can be found and executed by the system or adjust your [PATH](https://en.wikipedia.org/wiki/PATH_(variable)) accordingly

-3. You should now be able to execute it on the commandline like:
+3. You should now be able to execute it on the command-line like:

 ```sh
 	applanga --help